 - Slander/Gossip – They may spread malicious gossip and lies about other individuals.

 As with all abusive personality disorders and mental health illnesses, there are several treatment options that help a person get back on track.
 A narcissistic personality disorder is no different and typically uses psychotherapy as a treatment.
 Different styles of therapy like cognitive behavioral therapy (CBT) can help a person change their views on the world around them.
 If your partner or someone you know is dealing with NPD, hope is not lost.

 During comprehensive mental health treatment (like at Behavioral Health Centers), a person can come to terms with these thoughts and feelings.
 Psychotherapy can help to:

 - Teach the person how to relate to others better so they can build more rewarding and meaningful relationships.

 - Pinpoint the cause of their emotions and what makes them distrust, compete with, and despise others (or themselves).

 Let Behavioral Health Centers Help You Today

-At Behavioral Health Centers rehab, we understand how stressful personality disorders and addiction can be.
-We want to help you and your loved ones achieve a better place.
+At Behavioral Health Centers rehab center in Port St Lucie, Florida, we understand how stressful personality disorders and addiction can be.
+We want to help you and your loved ones achieve a better life.
 It is never too late to get help.
 Contact us today to learn more about treatment options for mental health and addiction.
 We look forward to assisting you!